Xplod883/ZM-BO2-T6-Bots/README.md

 Thank you for your attention pal', especially for GerardS0406, BySc, techboy04gaming and RIKk01 that make this possible before this.

-The release of the Version 0.1.1 are already done, fixed some bugs/errors in bots system/logic/algorithm.
+The release of the Version 0.1.1 are already done, fixed some bugs/errors in bots system/logic/algorithm that will be listed in the releases section.
 Enjoy!